Dairy Management Inc.

 Dairy Management Inc. is an American trade association funded primarily by the U.S. Dairy Promotion Program, itself funded by government-mandated checkoff fees on dairy products and federal tax dollars and dedicated to promoting the sale of American-made dairy products.

-It also operates under the names Innovation Center for U.S. Dairy, American Dairy Association, National Dairy Council and U.S. Dairy Export Council.
+It also operates under the names Innovation Center for U.S. Dairy, National Dairy Council and American Dairy Association, as well as the U.S. Dairy Export Council.